 - Parking fine-other, $20.00

 Fines should be paid in the Business Office or mailed to the same within four school days of the violation.
 After four days, the fine will be increased by $1 and an additional $1 for each week thereafter.

 Students with unpaid fines will not be allowed to register at any UofSC campus until the fines are paid.
 Student records will not be transmitted from the Registrar's Office until fines are paid.

 Initial questions regarding fines should be directed to the Business Office.
-Fines may be appealed, but the appeal must be made within four school days of the violation by notifying the Associate Dean for Student Services.
+Fines may be appealed, but the appeal must be made within four school days of the violation by notifying the Director of Law Enforcement and Security.
 The payment of fines is to be suspended until the appeal decision is rendered.
 During the time of an appeal, fines will not be subject to the $1 increase.

-The income from the collection of fines will be deposited into the general University account to provide safety and security services.
+The income from the collection of fines will be deposited into the general University account to provide safety and security services for the campus.

-Additional information can be found in UofSC Lancaster's Student Handbook.
+Additional parking information can be found in UofSC Lancaster's Student Handbook.